Sorry, you need to enable JavaScript to visit this website.

 Although we know the best way to address the root causes of gun violence is to connect residents with jobs and other needed services, and you can learn how the District is doing so here, research also shows that community investment in “greening and cleaning” helps reduce violent crime.
 Request help organizing your neighborhood project.
 Examples of greening and cleaning and other community-based projects include:

-• Sponsor neighborhood clean-up days
+• Sponsor neighborhood clean-up days (contact the Mayor’s Office of Clean City)

 • Plant a garden (learn about getting a free tree to plant in your yard)